The last volume of the Penguin edition, consisting of chapters 99–120, in which the dream ends and the stone returns to Greensickness Peak.

 Camestros Felapton is a pseudonymous fan and blogger.
 (The name comes from medieval names for two types of Aristotelian syllogisms.)
 The Complete Debarkle, one of the nominees for the 2022 Best Related Work Hugo, is an exhaustive history of the Great Puppy Kerfuffle, when a few right-wing twits, who called themselves the Sad Puppies or the Rabid Puppies, tried to take over or wreck the Hugo Awards.
 It was originally published on Camestros Felapton's blog, but it's easily book length.
 It discusses the main events of the Puppy Kerfuffle and the people involved, and contextualizes it with other things happening at the time, some of which were directly connected to the Puppies, including other fannish controversies, changes in SFWA leadership, the rise and fall of various media (AOL, LiveJournal, 4chan/8chan/8kun, Facebook), Gamergate (a harassment campaign aimed at female video game programmers and authors), Brexit and Trumpism, Pizzagate and QAnon, the broader Alt-Right movement, and the 9/11 and 1/6 attacks.

 Book 2 of The Scholomance, and one of the nominees for the 2022 not-a-Hugo Lodestar Award for best YA SF/fantasy novel.
 By the end of the first book the main character has survived to become a senior, and a growing number of her classmates have realized that she's something more than a forgettable loser.
 Now she and the rest of the school are coming to grips with the fact that there's something unethical about the whole social structure that wizards have created over the last few thousand years, and some of them are looking for alternatives.
 One of the things they're hampered by is that the school is completely isolated from the outside world.
-They hear a few ominous reports from the incoming freshmen, but there could be a full-on war between magical enclaves going on outside and they wouldn't know it.
+They hear a few ominous reports from the incoming freshmen, but there could be anything up to a full-on war between magical enclaves going on outside and they wouldn't know it.

 The Last Graduate ends on quite a cliffhanger.
 I'm glad the third book is coming out soon.